A note of generalization of fractional ID-factor-critical graphs: Conclusion

 \section{Conclusion}

 In this work, we demonstrate a binding number condition for a graph to be fractional ID-$[a,b]$-factor-critical covered.
-But, we do not know whether the bound on $bind(G)$ in Theorem 2 is sharp or not.
+But, we do not know whether the bound on $bind(G)$ in Theorem 1.2 is sharp or not.
 Naturally, we put forward the following conjecture:

-{\textbf{Conjecture 1.}} Let $a$ and $b$ be two integers with $2\leq a\leq b$, and $G$ be a graph of order $n$ with $n\geq\frac{(a+2b)(a+b-2)+2}{b}$.
+{\textbf{Conjecture 3.1.}} Let $a$ and $b$ be two integers with $2\leq a\leq b$, and $G$ be a graph of order $n$ with $n\geq\frac{(a+2b)(a+b-2)+2}{b}$.
 Then $G$ is fractional ID-$[a,b]$-factor-critical covered if $bind(G)\geq\frac{(a+2b-1)(n-1)}{bn-(a+b)}$.

+In the proof of Theorem 1.2, the condition $bind(G)>\frac{(a+2b-1)(n-1)}{bn-(a+b)}$ is necessary.
+But for Conjecture 3.1, I do not know how to prove it.
 Next, we argue the extreme case of $a=b=k$, then a fractional ID-$[a,b]$-factor-critical covered graph is a fractional ID-$k$-factor-critical covered graph, which is an extension of a fractional ID-$k$-factor-critical graph.
-And so, Theorem 2 in this paper is a generalization of Zhou's previous result \cite{Zb}.
-Furthermore, we introduce the applications of the fractional $[a,b]$-factors of graphs and the fractional ID-$[a,b]$-factor-critical covered graphs in Section 1.
+And so, Theorem 1.2 in this paper is a generalization of Zhou's previous result \cite{Zb}.
+Furthermore, we introduce the applications of the fractional $[a,b]$-factors of graphs and the fractional ID-$[a,b]$-factor-critical covered graphs in Section~1.